By Janice St. Onge, president of the Flexible Capital Fund

-“Nothing is more gratifying than investing in a company like Northern Reliability.
-We saw the potential and were excited about Jay’s leadership and the team at Northern.
+“Nothing is more gratifying than investing in a company like KORE Solutions, Inc. We saw the potential and were excited about Jay’s leadership and the team at KORE Solutions.
 Their mission was right in the Flex Fund’s sweet spot.
-Fast forward five years and we are seeing the real, tangible contributions Northern is making in reducing our carbon footprint and getting us off of fossil fuels,” said Janice St. Onge, president of the Flexible Capital Fund.
+Fast forward five years and we are seeing the real, tangible contributions the company is making in reducing our carbon footprint and getting us off of fossil fuels,” said Janice St. Onge, president of the Flexible Capital Fund.
 “We can’t wait to see what they do next.”

 Coming together around common goals

 Although the company recently expanded its office space in Waterbury in anticipation of doubling, or even tripling in the coming years, the values that drive KORE Solutions forward each day reach far beyond the state’s borders.
 As they look to the future, the ability to store power and use it when needed will allow utilities to navigate economic and environmental challenges, strengthen local infrastructure, and provide freedom from an uncertain energy supply.